Embedding Training into Your Apps: A Practical Guide

 - Mandatory field still empty after 7 days → block certain actions until completed, with clear guidance.

 Keep the barriers proportional.
-Don’t lock people out unless the task is genuinely required for safe operations.
+Do not lock people out unless the task is genuinely required for safe operations.

 Measuring the Impact of Embedded Training

-Measurement is the discipline that separates hope from results.
-Track both usage and performance metrics.
-Usage metrics tell you whether people see the training.
-Performance metrics tell you whether it helped.
+Measurement is what separates hope from results.
+Track usage and performance.
+Usage shows whether people saw the training.
+Performance shows whether it helped.

 Useful metrics: